Submissions

 • The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-• The submission file is in Microsoft Word document file format with all indications of author identity removed from within document.
+• The submission file is in Microsoft Word document file format with all indications of author identity removed from document text and metadata.

 • Where available, URLs for the references have been provided.